Written By: SafeHome.org Team | Updated: October 20, 2020

-For most, the word “home” conjures up feelings of safety, warmth, and security.
-After spending heaps of time, money, and efforts into buying or renting a home, people are often too exhausted to even begin thinking about how to prevent hazards or accidents.
-The truth is, most mishaps at home can be easily prevented, which is why it's so important to take the necessary -- and often fairly simple -- measures to do so.
+For most, the word “home” conjures feelings of safety, warmth, and security.
+After spending heaps of time, money, and effort buying or renting a home, people are often too exhausted to even begin thinking about how to prevent hazards or accidents.
+The truth is, most mishaps at home can be easily prevented, which is why it's so important to take the necessary — and often fairly simple — measures to do so.
 This is especially the case for families with young children or seniors.
 The last thing you want is to be confronted with a dangerous situation and find that it is too late to do something about it.

 Like many things, home safety begins with awareness.
 This guide is designed to help homeowners identify and reduce hazard risks in their residences.
-Specifically, we will go over the top home hazards that exist, methods for cultivating a safer home, household toxins, and the dangers that kids and older adults face.
+Specifically, we will go over top home hazards, methods for cultivating a safer home, household toxins, and the dangers that kids and older adults face.

 Awareness alone is not enough to keep your family safe, but it will get you started.
-Once you are familiar with the various home hazards and how to prevent them, you can then invest time and put forth some elbow grease to make it come to life.
+Once you are familiar with the various home hazards and how to prevent them, you can invest time and elbow grease to bring home safety to life.

 Insight from Industry Experts

-Before delving into the specifics on how to identify and prevent home hazards, let's see what the experts in the industry have to say:
+Before delving into the specifics on how to identify and prevent home hazards, let's see what industry experts have to say:

 Shocking Statistics on Home Hazards

-While home hazards are totally preventable, they are also the cause for many injuries and deaths.
+Preventable home hazards cause many injuries and deaths.
 In case you were wondering…

 Most Common Home Hazards and How to Prevent Them

 There are countless home hazards that exist.
-Below are the leading causes for accidents & unintentional home injuries, and some tips on how to make your home safer.
+Below are the leading causes of accidents and unintentional home injuries, and some tips on how to make your home safer.

-While falling may seem like a simple hazard, it comes with many painful consequences.
-As you might imagine, falls are especially detrimental to young children and seniors aged 60 and up.
-Some of the common products at home that are often associated with severe falls include baby walkers, playground equipment like trampolines, and windows.
+Falls are especially detrimental to young children and seniors aged 60 and up.
+Common household products often associated with severe falls include baby walkers, windows, trampolines, and other playground equipment.

 Prevent household members from falling by implementing the following measures:

-Always have on hand sturdy step stools to use when reaching for things in closets or the top kitchen cabinets.
+- Keep sturdy stepstools to use when reaching for things in closets or the top kitchen cabinets.

-If your house is more than one story high, you'll want to make sure that staircases are well-lit, are clear of clutter, do not have any loose carpeting, and have the appropriate handrails.
+- Make sure that staircases are well-lit, are clear of clutter, do not have loose carpeting, and have the appropriate handrails.

-Dark basements should be well-lit.
-Install a light on the stairway getting up to it, and consider painting the steps a brighter color so that it is more visible.
+- Install a light on the basement stairway, and paint the steps a brighter color to make them more visible.

-If you live somewhere where it snows often, you'll want to clear your outdoor steps as soon as possible.
-Grip tape is your best friend to make surfaces less slippery!
+- Clear your outdoor steps as soon as possible after it snows.
+Grip tape is your best friend to make surfaces less slippery.

 Fires & Burns